Join Mayor Jyoti Gondek and Calgary’s arts and business leaders at the 2024 Celebration for the Arts.

 Simon Mallett, Executive Director, Rozsa Foundation

-Cultural Leaders Legacy Arts Awards Video Segment #1
+Cultural Leader Legacy Arts Awards Video #1

 Mayor Gondek